Grimshaw v. Ford Motor Co.: Appeal

 In discussing the appellate court findings of fact Schwartz (1990) notes that the appellate court was under strict rules of interpretation.
 He states:

-For reasons quite beyond the court's control, its opinion must be treated cautiously as a source of actual facts.
-Because the defendant was appealing a jury verdict in favor of the plaintiffs, the court was under an obligation to view all the evidence in a way most favorable to the plaintiffs and essentially to ignore evidence in the record that might be favorable to the defendant.
-See id. at 773, 820, 174 Cal.
-Rptr. at 359, 388.
-In fact, Ford's basic position at trial-which the court's opinion at no point mentions-was that the approaching car (a Ford Galaxie) had not slowed down at all, and had struck the Gray car at a speed in excess of 50 miles per hour.
-There was an enormous amount of evidence at trial supporting each of the parties' factual claims as to the Galaxie's closing speed.
-Had the jury accepted Ford's speed estimate, there would not have been much of an issue of crashworthiness: for the plaintiffs' position throughout trial was that even a state-of-the-art fuel system could not maintain integrity in a 50 mile-per hour collision.

 Appellate court findings of fact

 The trial court's findings of fact regarding the accident, the design of the Pinto, Ford's crash testing, and Ford's cost benefit analysis were not contested on appeal, and were accepted by the appellate court "in accordance with established principles of appellate review."

 The accident

 A 1972 Ford Pinto hatchback stalled on a freeway, erupting into flames when it was rear-ended by a Ford Galaxie proceeding in the same direction.
-Lilly Gray, the driver of the Pinto, suffered severe burns to her entire body and resulted in her death by congestive heart failure.
+Lilly Gray, the driver of the Pinto, suffered severe burns to her entire body and resulted in her death by congestive heart failure on her way to the hospital.
 13-year-old Richard Grimshaw, a passenger, suffered severe, permanently disfiguring burns to his entire body.
 Grimshaw underwent numerous skin grafts and extensive surgeries, but still lost portions of the fingers on his left hand and his left ear in the accident.
 Doctors estimated that Grimshaw would require many more surgeries within the next 10 years.

 The plaintiff's expert testified that the Pinto's gas tank was pushed forward upon impact and punctured by a flange or bolt on the differential housing.
 Fuel sprayed from the tank and entered the passenger compartment through the gaps between the rear wheel wells and the floor.